-With all of the news about Coronavirus, we wanted to take a moment to clarify what we’re doing in our workplace health centres to ensure the health and safety of your staff.
+As we have moved into Alert Level 3, we’d like to clarify what we’re continuing to do in our workplace health centres to ensure the health and safety of both your staff and ours.

-At Habit Group we take health and wellbeing very seriously and are following Ministry of Health guidelines, taking all reasonable precautions to reduce the risk of cross-contamination.
-We continue to monitor the situation with MOH and will update our response as required.
+At Habit Group we take health and well-being very seriously and are following Ministry of Health guidelines, taking all reasonable precautions to reduce the risk of cross-contamination.
+We continue to monitor the situation with MOH daily and will update our response as required.

-Over the last week, we have been fielding a lot of questions about Covid19 – the three questions which keep coming up are:
+Over the last month, we have been fielding a lot of questions about Covid-19 – the three questions which consistently come up are:

 Under what circumstances should I not attend my appointment?